snonux/foo.zone/gemfeed/2021-04-24-welcome-to-the-geminispace.md

 ## My own Gemini capsule

 As it is effortless to set up and maintain your own Gemini capsule (Gemini server + content composed via the Gemtext markup language), I decided to create my own.
-What I like about Gemini is that I can use my favorite text editor and get typing.
+What I like about Gemini is that I can use my favourite text editor and get typing.
 I don't need to worry about the style and design of the presence, and I also don't have to test anything in ten different web browsers.
 I can only focus on the content!
 As a matter of fact, I am using the Vim editor + its spellchecker + auto word completion functionality to write this.

 ## Advantages summarised